-Global Village Achieves Consecutive International Recognition For Outstanding Health And Safety Standards

-(MENAFN- Dubai PR Network) Global Village Achieves Consecutive International Recognition for Outstanding Health and Safety Standards
+Global Village achieves consecutive international recognition for outstanding health and safety standards

-UAE, Dubai, September 4, 2023: Global Village, the and wider region's leading multicultural family destination for culture, shopping, and entertainment, has gathered international recognition once again from the Royal Society for the Prevention of Accidents (RoSPA) for its exceptional health and safety management.
+(MENAFN- Current Global) UAE, Dubai, September 4, 2023: Global Village, the UAE and wider region's leading multicultural family destination for culture, shopping, and entertainment, has gathered international recognition once again from the Royal Society for the Prevention of Accidents (RoSPA) for its exceptional health and safety management.

 Year after year, Global Villages remains dedicated towards establishing the highest safety to ensure the well-being of visitors, partners and staff.
 This repeated recognition reaffirms the park’s unwavering dedication in continuously working on exceptional experiences within a secure and safe environment.